 Running a business often feels like spinning plates.
 You need to pay suppliers to produce your product or service, but require sales to generate cash to make payments.
-It’s a catch-22 that can make all the difference to your cash flow.
+It’s a Catch-22 that can make all the difference to your cash flow.

 What is the Working Capital Cycle?

-Importance of Working Capital Cycle
+Importance of the Working Capital Cycle

 How to calculate your Working Capital Cycle

 In order to calculate your Working Capital Cycle, you need to fully understand your current assets.
 These form the four phases of the Working Capital Cycle.

 What are the four general phases of the Working Capital Cycle?

 - Cash – Ensuring there is a healthy cash balance by managing cash inflows and outflows of your business

 - Receivables – The payment terms for money owed for goods and services